I recently had the opportunity to work with the Birmingham Tourism Board to explore Civil Rights Sites in Alabama.

 Today, many of those battlegrounds have evolved into state-of-the-art museums that explain the stories within the movement.

-The Civil Rights Trail allows you to take the same steps as countless known and unknown Civil Rights leaders took and to meet some of the very people who were on the front lines of the movement.
+The Civil Rights Sights In Alabama allows you to take the same steps as countless known and unknown Civil Rights leaders took and to meet some of the very people who were on the front lines of the movement.

 Over Six hundred marchers assembled in Selma on Sunday, March 7, 1965, led by John Lewis.
 Lewis and other protestors crossed the Edmund Pettus Bridge over the Alabama River en route to Montgomery.
 Just short of the bridge, the protestors were blocked by the Alabama State troopers and local police who ordered them to turn around.